 - Lug wrench

 2. Park the car on a leveled ground

-But anyways, park the vehicle on the leveled ground and make sure the parking brake is engaged.
+But regardless, park the vehicle on level ground and ensure the parking brake is engaged.

 3. Jack the front and the back end of the vehicle